Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Januari 2025 08.44.10 UTC
+- WIB: Sabtu, 18 Januari 2025 09.44.53 UTC
-- WITA: Sabtu, 18 Januari 2025 09.44.10 UTC
+- WITA: Sabtu, 18 Januari 2025 10.44.53 UTC
-- WIT: Sabtu, 18 Januari 2025 10.44.10 UTC
+- WIT: Sabtu, 18 Januari 2025 11.44.53 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: technology
+Kategori: success